cosmicjs/cosmicjs-node/README.md

 ### More examples

 For more in-depth guides on getting Cosmic data into your app, you can view these [basic query examples](https://docs.cosmicjs.com/examples/basic-queries).
-When you are ready to level-up, check out [advanced query examples](https://docs.cosmicjs.com/examples/advanced-queries).
+When you are ready to level up, check out [advanced query examples](https://docs.cosmicjs.com/examples/advanced-queries).

 ### Add content